 The Loneliness Factor.

 When kids reach a certain age, they need more than their parents.
 Sometimes I worry that my son doesn’t have someone in the house to talk to about how awful parents can be or how weird the world is.
 Kids need other kids to practice social skills and expand their ideas and worldviews.
 The friends that do fill our house are like our own kids.
 Because this is an “only child” establishment, overnight guests and hours of hangout time without the interruption of siblings were the norm.
 We are longing for those days again.

 When my father began to decline in his 80s, I was grateful that I could depend on my older sister to help make decisions about my father’s welfare.
 I was glad other people in my life knew and loved him in ways only we could understand as a family.
 Only children bear the burden of aging parents, and I don’t like the idea that my son will have to face losing us without a sibling for support and comfort.
 However, I know his independence and ability to forge meaningful relationships will be an asset to him in difficult times.

-In the end, having an only child or multiple children both have their pros and cons.
+In the end, having an only child or multiple children has pros and cons.
 The trick is to figure out what sort of family life and future is right for everyone.
-Kids need parents who are happy, who know themselves, and who have a grip on the kind of day-to-day life that is most meaningful for them.
-A mom who knows herself is a gift to her children who come with their own wisdom, instincts, and ways of being.
+Kids need happy parents who know themselves and have a grip on the kind of day-to-day life that is most meaningful for them.
+A mom who knows herself is a gift to her children, who come with their own wisdom, instincts, and ways of being.
 Whatever our background as parents, and however many children we choose to have, the kids really will be alright.
 Isn’t that the point?